project-ncl/gradle-manipulator/README.md

 you should get the `manipulation.json` file in the root of the project.

+# Contributions:

+Contributions as more than welcome!
+Before contrubuting to the project, please [this](https://github.com/project-ncl/gradle-manipulator/blob/master/CONTRIBUTING.md).

 # Documentation

 Documentation for the project can be found [here](https://project-ncl.github.io/gradle-manipulator/)